Last Updated on 27th April 2021

-Shelley joins after holding a position on the GeoSLAM board since July 2017, as part of her role as head of New Ventures and Commercialisation at Australian research and engineering business Data61, part of CSIRO (Commonwealth Scientific and Industrial Research Organisation), where GeoSLAM is a portfolio company.
+Shelley joins after holding a position on the GeoSLAM board since July 2017, as part of her role as head of New Ventures and Commercialisation at Australian research and engineering business Data61, part of CSIRO (Commonwealth Scientific and Industrial Research Organisation).

 Shelley explained why she was so excited to join the GeoSLAM team.
 She said: